moby/moby/docs/sources/articles/authentication.md

-page_title: Running Docker with HTTPS
+page_title: Authenticating to the Docker daemon
-page_description: How to setup and run Docker with HTTPS
+page_description: How to setup the Docker daemon with encryption and authentication
-page_keywords: docker, docs, article, example, https, daemon, tls, ca, certificate
+page_keywords: docker, docs, article, example, https, daemon, tls, ca, certificate, authentication

 # Running Docker with https